PhD in Agricultural and Biological Engineering

 CV as submitted for the Green Talents award (2014):

-Research focus: Spatial optimization of cropping pattern for food and biofuel production with minimum downstream pollution
+Research focus: spatial optimisation of cropping pattern for food and biofuel production with minimum downstream pollution

 Eradicating food security issues while protecting the environment has been the cornerstone of Femeena’s promising research work and her long term ambition.
 With her specialised knowledge, she hopes to make a change in food security on an environmental and economical level.